sympy/sympy/doc/src/modules/holonomic/represent.rst

     >>> R, D = DifferentialOperators(ZZ.old_poly_ring(x), 'D')
     >>> HolonomicFunction(D**2 + 1, x, 0, [0, 1])
     HolonomicFunction((1) + (1)*D**2, x, 0, [0, 1])

+The polynomial coefficients will be memebrs of the ring ``ZZ[x]`` in the example.
+The ``D`` operator returned by the function :py:func:`DifferentialOperators` can be used to create annihilators just like SymPy expressions.
+We currently use the older implementations of rings in SymPy for priority mechanism.